 How to work with ceramic knives

 The best way to use ceramic knives, I’ve found, is to avoid placing pressure on the blade as you would with steel knives.
 You’ll find ceramics work better with light pressure and their edge and blade will likely last longer without the strain.
+Make sure you have a cutting board with the right hardness.

 The thing to note is the distribution of weight — having the weightiness lean more toward the nose of the blade rather than the handle.
 The best ceramic knives will offer a handle-light design for a good knife balance to work with in preparing food in the kitchen.